Matt Olson Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.60 team ERA ranks 29th among all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.58).

-- Rockies pitchers combine to give up the second-most home runs in baseball (190 total, 1.5 per game).
+- The Rockies surrender the second-most home runs in baseball (191 total, 1.4 per game).

-- Lambert (3-4) takes the mound for the Rockies in his ninth start of the season.
-He's put together a 4.92 ERA in 71 1/3 innings pitched, with 62 strikeouts.

-- The right-hander last pitched on Thursday against the Tampa Bay Rays, when he went five innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.